thomasabishop/eolas/Hardware/Bus.md

 ## Main buses

 ### System bus
 The primary pathway between the CPU and [memory](Memory/Basics.md).
+It comprises the **data bus**  that transfers data from the memory to the CPU and the **address bus** which transmits requests from the CPU to memory.

 ### Internal bus
 Connects local devices for example the harddisk to the CPU.